louis15187/Project1/README.md

 SSH into the control node and follow the steps below:

-- _Which file is the playbook?
-Where do you copy it?_
+- The file of the playbook is located in Roles folder filebeat-playbook.yml.
+The playbook is copied onto Web 1 and Web 2.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The file we update is the filebeat-config.yml.
+I specify which machine to install Filebeat on by changing around the filebeat-config.yml file from hosts to   webservers
 - Run: curl http://10.1.0.4:5601.
 This is the address of Kibana.
 If the installation succeeded, this command should print HTML to the console.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Run ansible-playbook filebeat-playbook.yml.